vkayy/vkdb/README.md

 ## Why?

-Wanted to challenge myself architecturally and push my boundaries with C++ in terms of both knowledge and performance.
+I wanted to challenge myself architecturally and push my boundaries with C++ in terms of both knowledge and performance.

 ## How do I use it?